top of page

 As a veterinarian, I don’t look only at my patients.
 I also look at their owners, who love their pets so much.
 And what I see most often in their eyes is worry.

-They are overwhelmed.
 Conflicting advice.
 Endless online opinions.
 And very little time during vet visits to ask all the questions that truly matter.
-As well as very little to no time to answer them in a way that makes the worries fade away.
+As well as very little to no time for a vet to answer them in a way that makes the worries fade away.

 But where is this worry coming from, and what can we do about it?